 Hurricane Ida.
 On August 29, 2021, Hurricane Ida hit the Louisiana coast as a category 4 hurricane.
 Though Hurricane Ida did not cause significant physical damage to our branch locations, the storm devastated some of our market areas.
-The Company set up programs to help employees and customers experiencing financial difficulty as a result of the hurricane, including a deferral program discussed further in Discussion and Analysis of Financial Condition - Loans - Loan Deferral Program below.
-Additionally, the Company recorded an impairment charge of \$21.6 million in the third quarter of 2021 related to a lending relationship with related borrowers (collectively, the "Borrower") consisting of multiple loans that are secured by various types of collateral, including real estate, inventory, and equipment.
+The Company set up programs to help employees and customers experiencing financial difficulty as a result of the hurricane, including a deferral program.
+Additionally, the Company recorded an impairment charge of \$21.6 million in the third quarter of 2021 related to a lending relationship with related borrowers (collectively, the "Borrower") consisting of multiple loans secured by various types of collateral, including real estate, inventory, and equipment.
 As a result of Hurricane Ida's impact on the Borrower's business operations, some of the collateral securing the loan relationship, including real estate, inventory, and equipment, experienced a significant reduction in value.
+Since the third quarter of 2021, as of December 31, 2023, we have recorded net recoveries related to this loan relationship of \$2.5 million, substantially all of which were in 2023.

 COVID-19 Pandemic.
 In March 2020, COVID-19 was declared a pandemic by the World Health Organization.
-Our business has remained open through the pandemic, although it was significantly disrupted in the early stages of the pandemic as we adjusted to various and changing government and voluntary restrictions on activities.
-The pandemic generally slowed business lending activity from the level we would otherwise have expected, particularly in 2020, except for our participation in the PPP, and created excess liquidity in the market, contributing to increases in our noninterest and interest-bearing demand deposits, and in money market deposit accounts and savings accounts in 2021.
+Our business remained open through the pandemic, although it was significantly disrupted in the early stages of the pandemic as we adjusted to various and changing government and voluntary restrictions on activities.
+The pandemic generally slowed business lending activity from the level we would otherwise have expected, particularly in 2020, except for our participation in the Paycheck Protection Program ("PPP") under which we made loans to qualified borrowers that under specified conditions were subject to forgiveness and repayment by the federal government.
+We began participating in the PPP in the second quarter of 2020 and made loans totaling \$178.0 million, almost all of which had been repaid by the end of 2022.
+The pandemic and the PPP created excess liquidity in the market, contributing to increases in our noninterest and interest-bearing demand deposits, and in money market deposit accounts and savings accounts in 2021.
 We took actions to protect our customers and employees throughout the pandemic, including increasing our remote banking and working options.
 We recorded an increased provision for loan losses during 2020 as a result of the impact of the pandemic.
 Market conditions generally improved during 2021 and 2022 compared to 2020, as vaccines became available and government restrictions lessened.
-For additional information, see Item 1A.
-Risk Factors, Risks Related to our Business, "The ongoing COVID-19 pandemic, or a similar health crisis, may adversely affect our business, employees, borrowers, depositors, counterparties and third-party service providers."
+The federal government declared an end to the COVID-19 public health emergency in May 2023.